frankois944/kmp-mvvm-exploration/README.md

 The KMP MVVM approach on [Android is fully supported](https://developer.android.com/topic/libraries/architecture/viewmodel), using Kotlin multiplatform or not, it's the same implementation.

-Otherwise, on iOS, it's kind of experimental, the KMP ViewModel is not made to work on this target, we need to find some workaround for correctly using it.
+Otherwise, on iOS, it's kind of experimental, the KMP ViewModel is not made to work on this target, we need to find some workaround for correctly using it and the main issue is the **lifecycle**.

 Other features presented in this repository are optional for using MVVM pattern, but I think it's kind of useful.